xckevinc/sitemapgenerator/README.md

   dilemma for the structure of my test classes.
 My preference is to use multiple granular tests for each method in the Scraper classes but by wrapping them into one parent test makes it easier for me to pull test conditions directly from a file.

+  Test suite structure:  I have worked to make the testing more comprehensive at the expense of speed.
+Given more time and real goals in a production environment, I would have separated these by scope so that developmental tests would not rely on file operations, data sets, and even web queries to keep speed up.
+For this project I was more interested in providing more then just bare bones testing so the suite has been structured this way.
+  Going beyond, I would like to add other scopes to handle different testing scenarios.